 (Lavandula sp.)

-If you have a large enough pot, lavender can be an excellent container plant and can even be grown indoors.
 Unlike most of the others on this list, lavender can withstand freezing and can come up each year as a true perennial.
-And that means it can grow larger each season.
+In other words, it can grow larger each season.

-The soil in your container should be loose and well-draining, and you’ll need a spot with full sun for at least 6 to 8 hours.
-You can let the soil dry right out as long as you give it a thorough soaking when you do water.
+To grow lavender properly, the soil in your container should be loose and well-draining, and you’ll need a spot with full sun for at least 6 to 8 hours.

 Try Phenomenal French Lavender from Nature Hills – it loves hot, humid, summer weather!

-As the dried flowers are really popular to bring indoors for their lovely scent, you can harvest the floral spikes when they are in full bloom.
 They’ll dry quickly and can be used around the house for a little aroma and to promote health.

 3 – Million Bells